DylanMeeus/springboot_jwt_blog/_posts/2016-06-17-creating-your-first-laravel-app-and-adding-authentication.markdown

 ## Setting Up The Model

 Laravel Models are stored by default in the root of the `app` directory.
-The `User` model comes shipped and configured with the Laravel framework.
-Only the `User` model is needed in this application so we won't create any model.
+The `User` model ships with the Laravel framework.
+Only the `User` model is needed in this application so we won't create any additional models.
 However, if you want to create more models, you can simply run the command below like so:

 ```bash
 php artisan make:model <modelName>